sictweb/bti425-2020/graded-work/assign1.md

 **Page structure, and Bootstrap classes**

 If you are not accustomed to the task of creating a "page template", then this may be a bit tedious.
 Please be patient, as it will return benefits to you.
-(It's a good idea to start thinking systematically about the task of creating user interfaces.)
+(It's a good idea to start thinking systematically about the task of creating a user interfaces (UI)).

 There are many different guides and opinions about the "right" way to write your page's HTML code structure.
 Here, we will offer our suggestions and recommendations.
 (Other solutions are possible.)